Skip to main content

 Result:

-• orders table uses range partition strategy (table overrides schema and database)
+• orders table uses range partition strategy (defined in contract)

-• customer_id column has drift disabled (table overrides schema, which overrides database)
+• customer_id column has drift disabled (defined in contract)

 When to Use Database-Level Configs